shubhammaharana-oss/stock-data-pipeline/README.md

 # Steps For This

- -Load stock data from CSV(Kaggle).
+ - Load stock data from CSV(Kaggle).
- -Then Clean and preprocess data.
+ - Then Clean and preprocess data.
- -Then Calculate moving average.
+ - Then Calculate moving average.
  - Then Generate BUY/SELL signal.
  - Store data in MySQL database